FLucena/prospr-library/README.md

 ## Quick Setup

-1. Open your Google Spreadsheet
+1. Create a new Google Apps Script project
-2. Go to `Extensions > Apps Script`
+2. Copy all `.gs` files into your project
-3. Copy all `.gs` files into your Apps Script project
+3. Save the project
-4. Save and refresh your spreadsheet
+4. Add the library to your spreadsheet's Apps Script
-5. You'll see a new "PROSPR Tools" menu
+5. You'll see a new "Admin" menu

 ## Data Format

-Your spreadsheet must have:
+The target spreadsheet must have:
 - Sheet named "Monthly Budget"
 - Data starting at row 4
 - Columns with "Budget" and "Actual" headers